 “The second option is to believe the Bible and to show that belief by spending your life sharing God’s truth and love in a world of urgent spiritual need.”

 Without question, this second option includes working to meet urgent physical needs through mercy ministry aimed at social justice.
 But water filters, medical kits, sanitation systems, and scores of other resources, though critical for life on earth, won’t get anyone to heaven.
 And temporary earthly suffering, however severe, pales in comparison to eternal suffering, which lasts forever.

 Hope Beyond Death

-As I make my way back to the place where we’re staying for the night, I remember the stories from Luke 7–8 that I had read at the beginning of the day, the miracles of people raised from the dead.
+As I make my way back to the place where we’re staying for the night, I remember the stories from Luke 7–8.
+I had read them at the beginning of the day.
+It was about the miracles of people raised from the dead.

 Indeed, I realize this is the greatest need in every one of our lives, including every life in the Himalayas and throughout the earth: to have hope beyond physical death.
 All of us will die, because all of us have sinned.
 And that means all people need to hear and believe in the One who has loving authority over death.

 After dinner with the team, as always we are ready for some warmth and bed.
 So as I settle in for the night, I pray and plead as I fall asleep,

 O God, I choose to believe your Word.
 I don’t claim to understand it, but I choose to believe it.
 I choose to believe that Jesus alone has power over death and authority to bring life.
 And, O God, I pray that if this is true, then more than anything else, the people here need to know about Jesus!
 You know this!
 And I am realizing this in a way I never have before